Cranial drill: Cranial drill

 The oldest evidence of a hole being applied on a human's brain with a drill dates from c.
-4,000 B.C.
+4000 B.C.

-The oldest cranial drilling instrument was found in France, and subsequent use evidenced by the Ancient Romans, Egyptians, and in Trepanation in Mesoamerica.
-The practice of trepanning is also evidenced from Ancient Greece, North and South America, Africa, Polynesia and the Far East.
+The oldest cranial drilling instrument was found in France, and subsequent use was evidenced by the Ancient Romans, Egyptians, and in Trepanation in Mesoamerica.
+The practice of trepanning is also evidenced in Ancient Greece, North and South America, Africa, Polynesia and the Far East.
 The conceivable reasons why ancient humans developed the technique of drilling the head could be religious, ritual or medical factors.
-The first trepanning procedure consisted of different types or tools and techniques: at the beginning the only material that was available for use was a sharp and carved rock.
+The first trepanning procedure consisted of different types of tools and techniques: at the beginning the only material that was available for use, it was a sharp and carved rock.
 The development of The Hippocratic Corpus, written in the fifth century B.C., is the first written source that can be found about trepanning.
 The aim of the procedure described in "On Wounds in the Head" was to allow the stagnant blood to escape from the head through a hole.
-The drill that was used at the time is similar to modern ones, but was operated by hand rotation.
+The drill that was used at the time is similar to modern ones but was operated by hand rotation.

 In the 15th century, people began to believe that drilling was a cure for mental problems due to a magical stone of madness or stone of folly in the head, which had to be removed.
 Paintings that portray this practice exist, the most significant ones include The Extraction of the Stone of Madness c.
-1488-1516 by Hieronymus Bosch and A Surgeon Extracting the Stone of Folly by Pieter Huys.
+1488–1516 by Hieronymus Bosch and A Surgeon Extracting the Stone of Folly by Pieter Huys.

 From the Renaissance ages, cranial drilling continued to evolve and surgical practice was used less due to the high mortality rate.
 It was used only for some interventions, such as the treatment of hemorrhages, depressed fractures and penetrating the head.
-Also the name for the surgery changed from trepanning to craniotomy.
+Also, the name for the surgery changed from trepanning to craniotomy.

 In the late 1860s, the archaeologist E.G. Squier discovered a skull in an ancient Inca cemetery.
-This specific skull was anticipated to be of pre-Columbian era.
+This specific skull was anticipated to be of the pre-Columbian era.
 The skull exhibited a large rectangle-shaped hole on the top.
-The skull was brought it back to the United States, and his findings presented to the New York Academy of Medicine.
+The skull was brought it back to the United States, and his findings were presented to the New York Academy of Medicine.
 Squier argued that the brain was injected with a tool called a burin which was used on woods and metals before.
 Traces showed human hand prints.
-He concluded that the skull and brain evidenced recovery from prehistoric brain surgery, potentially prolonging the patients life.
+He concluded that the skull and brain evidenced recovery from prehistoric brain surgery, potentially prolonging the patient's life.

 Metallurgy was a technique that allowed the use of saws and scalpels.
 Other cultures came about experimenting through the usage of glass.